dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 export default SearchBar;
 ```

-Note: we still need to import `React` otherwise none of the JSX will be parsed correctly.
+Note: we still need to import `React` in each file that will contain any *JSX* otherwise it won't be parsed correctly.

 All we are doing here is exporting a function that returns an input component.